jackcasstlesjones/klippy/README.md

 ## How It Works

 1. Connect your Kindle device to your computer
-2. Run Klippy with your preferred command
+2. Run klippy with your preferred command
 3. Klippy extracts highlights from "My Clippings.txt"
 4. Highlights are organized by book into separate Markdown files
 5. A Map of Content (MOC) file links all your books together